 A group of students sit at tables in front of an instructor pointing to a display of a bar graph.

-The Bachelor of Science degree in Consumer Behavior & Marketplace Studies integrates research and knowledge from economics, finance, sociology, psychology, marketing, and public affairs to understand and improve the global customer experience.
+The Bachelor of Science degree in Consumer Behavior and Marketplace Studies integrates research and knowledge from sociology, psychology, marketing, public affairs, economics and finance to understand, develop and improve the global customer experience.
 Students learn to analyze and solve problems from a people-first, and therefore a consumer-first perspective.

-Our experienced faculty guide students through an applied and project-based curriculum that prepares them for careers in a variety of diverse and rapidly growing companies around the globe.
-As a Consumer Behavior & Marketplace Studies major, students will learn to apply analytical skills to better understand and improve the global customer experience from a human-centered approach.
-Active student learning is accomplished with the support and guidance of faculty, a team of industry experts, and researchers.
+Our experienced faculty guide students through an applied and project-based curriculum that prepares them for careers in a variety of diverse and rapidly growing companies around the world.
+As a Consumer Behavior and Marketplace Studies major, students will learn to apply both creative and analytical skills to better understand and improve the global customer experience from a human-centered approach.
+Active student learning is accomplished with the support and guidance of faculty, industry experts, and researchers.

-Students in the major benefit from the Kohl’s Center for Retailing Excellence, housed in the School of Human Ecology.
+Students in the major benefit from the Kohl’s Center for Retailing, housed in the School of Human Ecology.
 The Center offers opportunities for students to network with industry partners, participate in case competitions, and attend trade shows and industry conferences.
-Additionally, as a National Retail Federation University Member and Fashion Scholarship Fund member students gain the skills and resources needed for a life-changing career in a dynamic and growing global retail industry.
+Additionally, as a National Retail Federation University Member and Fashion Scholarship Fund member, students gain the skills and resources needed for a life-changing career in a dynamic and growing global retail industry.

 Potential career areas could be, and are not limited to: